cvxr/CVX/doc/intro.rst

 Licensing
 ---------

-CVX is entirely free for use in both academic and commercial settings when paired with a free solver---including the versions of SeDuMi and SDPT3 that are included with the package.
-Work is underway to connect CVX to GLPK, a free mixed-integer solver.
+CVX is free for use in both academic and commercial settings when paired with a free solver---including the versions of SeDuMi and SDPT3 that are included with the package.

 With version 2.0, we have added the ability to connect CVX to *commercial* solvers as well.
 This new functionality is released under a *CVX Professional* product tier